elpddev/dependecy-injection-seeding-showcase-nestjs/README.md

 exports.build = series(clean, parallel(css, javascript));
 ```

-This article shows a way to acheive the same pattern of tasks and tasks dependencies by utiliziing Nest base app DI mechanism for tasks execution system.
+This article shows a way to achieve the same pattern of tasks and tasks dependencies by utilizing Nest base app DI mechanism for tasks execution system.

 ## Architecture

 The DI (dependency injection) system of Nest, allows declaring services and in those services, declare their dependency on other services.

-This means if service A lifecycle of initialization (OnInit, constructor..) is used for performing a task, then service B that dependt on it, can be sure that when it itself is initialized, then service A has finished its initialization and task.
+This means if service A lifecycle of initialization (OnInit, constructor..) is used for performing a task, then service B that depends on it, can be sure that when it itself is initialized, then service A has finished its initialization and task.

 That is the main solution.
 Using DI to declare services that depends on other services.
 A service get initialize only after its dependencies finished to be initialized also.

 ## Solution Walkthrough

 **seed.ts**

+In the root file, you create a [standalone Nest app](https://docs.nestjs.com/standalone-applications).
+Then seeding services can be declared on the app module or be divided to sub modules (Dev, Stage, Common...).

 ```ts
 import { NestFactory } from "@nestjs/core";